-Basically, this proposal would provide grants for the development of programs offering a comprehensive range of services to the chronically ill residents of areas with different needs and health care capabilities.
+Basically, this proposal would provide grants for the development of programs offering a comprehensive range of services to the chronically ill resident of areas with different needs and health care capabilities.

-More specifically, HEW would make grants to a limited number of community chronicare health centers serving rural, suburban, and urban populations.
+More specifically, there would be grants to a limited number of community chronicare health centers serving rural, suburban, and urban populations.
 These projects would then be closely monitored and evaluated for the lessons they might provide for other similar communities.